UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/Clement/personal_log.md

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Continue working on the project plan document
   * Start the project plan presentation

+Fix the order, latest at the top.
+Also, a cycle is considered Friday Morning to Wed Morning and Wednesday Morning to Friday Morning.
+There's two cycles basically.
+ANything down from Friday to before Wednesday is cycle 1 and anything from Wednesday to before Friday is cycle 2.
+That's the date range.
+And its from May 2024 to now